ttntm/ttntm/content/blog/15-getting-started-with-vue.md

 I started building *recept0r* based on Bootstrap.
 I don't know why exactly, it just happened - probably 70% of why Bootstrap is used, haha.
 This added jQuery and what not though, which adds nothing to a Vue app.
 It made the app look decent from the start though and especially forms/inputs and their flavor of `normalize.css` were convenient.

 Eventually though, it became unnecessarily heavy and I found myself working around it too much.
-I then discovere that there is {{< link-ext "BootstrapVue" "bootstrap-vue.org" >}}, a seemingly convenient way to make better use of Bootstrap together with Vue.
+I then discovered that there is {{< link-ext "BootstrapVue" "bootstrap-vue.org" >}}, a seemingly convenient way to make better use of Bootstrap together with Vue.
 I didn't go for that though, but instead spent my time on switching to {{< link-ext "TailwindCSS" "tailwindcss.com" >}}.

-I've used TaiwlindCSS for 5 or more projects in the last 2 years, so this eneded up making me faster and more flexible than I could ever have imagined.
-Using Tailwind with Vue is surprisingly easy in 2020, I'll write a separate article on that subject (as most of the ones out there were outdated/missing something) soon.
+I've used TailwindCSS for 5 or more projects in the last 2 years, so this ended up making me faster and more flexible than I could ever have been with Bootstrap.
+Setting up and using Tailwind with Vue is surprisingly easy in 2020, I'll write a separate article on that subject (as most of the ones out there were outdated/missing something) soon.

 Remember the **toast notifications** mentioned earlier?
 I ended up refactoring them eventually...